pdstevenson/pdstevenson.github.io/_publications/publications.md

 You can also find my publications at [google scholar](https://scholar.google.com/citations?sortby=pubdate&hl=en&user=ZlfUB-UAAAAJ&pagesize=100&view_op=list_works)

 A ✅ following a link indicates freely-available content.
 Links followed by ❌ are to subscription journal versions or other paid content.
-For articles where I do not provide a link to a free version, you may still find the article on institutional repositories.
-Using Google Scholar often finds such versions.
+For articles where I do not provide a link to a free version, a free version is likely still available and can most easily be found through Google Scholar or Unpaywall.
 For recent articles submitted to arXiv, I include Scirate links where community commentary may be submitted.

 Any papers listed as *in preparation* are a reminder to me of projects I am working on, more than any promise of a paper that I'll actually finish writing.